 Director Hassen Ferhani describes himself as a multi-faceted artist sensitive to the brutality and poetry of Algerian society, its history and its hopes.
 A passionate film maker who has won numerous international awards, Hassen Farhani wishes to put humanity back in the spotlight.
+His film 143, rue du Désert is released in France on 16 June, 2021.

 Born in 1986 in Algiers, Algeria, Hassen Ferhani discovered the world of cinema by chance at the age of 17, when Franco-Algerian director Lyes Salem filmed the short film Cousines (Cousins) (2004) in his neighbourhood.
 Out of curiosity, Hassen Ferhani signs up as a script trainee, a founding experience that he was to deepen with his membership of the Chrysalide Film Club where he develops his cinematic art.
 In 2006, he directs his first short film Les baies d’Alger (The Bays of Algiers), selected in official competitions at several international festivals.
 In 2008, he joins the FEMIS (French National Graduate School of Image and Sound Professions) summer school in Paris, where he works in various cinematic roles: assistant director, camera director, steward etc.